hhalvors/hhalvors.github.io/index.md

-But some philosophers complain about this methodology, saying that the notion of equivalence is "not formal", or even more extremely, that it's a bad idea to talk about *theories* in the first place -- rather
-	than about more solid things such as *facts*.
-I remain convinced that meta-theoretic concepts (i.e. concepts about our thinking and how it relates to the world) are useful, and that explication is a valuable practice.
+But some philosophers complain about this methodology, saying that the notion of equivalence is "not formal", or even more extremely, that it's a bad idea to talk about *theories* in the first place -- rather than about more solid things such as *facts*.
+I remain convinced that meta-theoretic concepts (i.e. concepts about our representations and how they relates to the world) are useful, and that explication of such concepts is a valuable practice.
 But it's important to clarify what we attend to achieve via this methodology.